 13:00 - 14:45 Rose Bowl 444

 "Tell the Truth!”
 “Act Now!”
 The Political Change We Need To Tackle The Climate Crisis

-Alex Sobel MP (Labour, Leeds North West).
+Alex Sobel, Parliamentary Candidate (Labour, Leeds North West).
 Alex will talk about the Environmental Audit Committee’s Enquiry into Planetary Health and Labour’s proposal for a Green New Deal.

 Lydia Dibben, Local Coordinator for Extinction Rebellion, will talk about the justification and effectiveness of civil disobedience as a form of political protest.

 Jenni Wall is a member and activist with the UK Student Climate Network.
 Jenni will reflect on UKSCN's demands, methods and impact, and where to go from here.